 Bottom Line

-A VPN offers practical advantages: encrypted Wi-Fi, IP masking, less ISP visibility, travel stability, and safer remote access.
-It isn’t magic or total anonymity, but combined with good browser hygiene, MFA, and updates, it’s one of the simplest upgrades to your digital safety in 2025.
+A VPN offers practical advantages: encrypted Wi‑Fi, IP masking, less ISP visibility, travel stability, and safer remote access.
+It isn’t magic or total anonymity — but combined with sensible privacy settings, MFA, and timely updates, it remains one of the simplest upgrades to your digital hygiene in 2026.